trishialleno/fortune-cookie/README.md

 # fortune-cookie
-displaying fortunes upon clicking fortune cookies
+displaying fortunes upon hovering the mouse on the fortune cookies